-- The chemicals must be compatible with the unit materials of construction as well as other materials used in the system (pipe, heat exchanger, etc.). - Chemical scale and corrosion inhibitors, particularly acid (if used), should be introduced into the circulating water through automatic feeders.
+- The chemicals must be compatible with the unit materials of construction as well as other materials used in the system (pipe, heat exchanger, etc.). - BAC discourages acid dosing as means of scale control except for open circuit cooling towers with remote sump applications or towers constructed from stainless steel.
 This should be done at a point in the system where total mixing and dilution occur before reaching the evaporative cooling equipment.
 The preferred injection point for chemical scale and corrosion inhibitors is on the discharge side of the system circulating pump(s).
-These chemicals should not be batch-fed directly into the unit's cold water basin or water distribution system, as this can severely damage areas directly contacted. - When chlorine is added to the system, free residual chlorine should not exceed 1 ppm, except during start-up if biological shock treatment is utilized during treatment.
-Refer to "Start-Up" on page 4 for limits.
+These chemicals should not be batch fed directly into the unit's cold water basin or water distribution system, as this can severely damage areas directly contacted. - When chlorine is added to the system, free residual chlorine should not exceed 1 ppm, except as noted in start-up and shutdown section on page 5.
 Exceeding this limit may accelerate corrosion.